sshalem/JAVA/_8_Threads_Java_Concurrency/README.md

 ### Console output shows

-Since it is schduled , then it will run at scheduleAtFixedRate
+Since it is scheduled , then it will run at scheduleAtFixedRate

 ```java
 pool-1-thread-1 00:13:00.356549900 : task [FIRST] is running